-Microsoft® Windows® (MS Windows Windows) is an operating system developed by Microsoft Corporation that works with
+Microsoft® Windows® (MS Windows / Windows) is an operating system developed by Microsoft Corporation that works with traditional desktop and laptop PCs, and with mobile computing devices.

 The major tasks of Windows are to:

 - Manage the computer's hardware: the printers, scanners, disk drives, monitors, and other hardware attached to it. - Manage the application software installed on the computer-programs like those in Microsoft® Office® (MS Office) and other programs installed to edit photos and videos, play games, play music, design graphic art projects, so taxes, and so on. - Manage and store the data generated from application software.
 Data refers to the documents, worksheets, pictures, songs, and so on that one creates and stores during the day-to-day computer use. - Provide utility applications to evaluate and manage hardware processing of the computer.
 For instance, the Task Manager can show what tasks or applications are using the most CPU processing or slowing computer performance.
 Utilities will be covered in more detail in a later chapter.